hunt-genes/PPU-GenEpi/Day5/README.md

   * A column indicating the standard error of this effect size estimate
   * The header for each of these columns must be specified so that METAL knows how to interpret the data.

 ### 3.1.
+Create config file
 A shell wrapper script will be used to create the config file needed to run METAL.
 This script, `LDL_metal.sh`, has been created for you.
 Create a config file with the bash script `LDL_METAL.sh` by filling in the appropriate arguments instead of "file1",  "file2",  "file3" and using "LDL_METAL" as your output prefix.

 In terminal:
 ```